PostgreSQL Source Code git master

 ◆ WalReceiverMain()

-void WalReceiverMain ( char * startup_data,
+void WalReceiverMain ( const void * startup_data,

 size_t startup_data_len